 Juniors Over the Local Circuit - Every Junior within Jackson's Connected Community School districts receives the opportunity to visit Jackson's 3 local institutions: Baker College, Jackson College and Spring Arbor University.
 Students are given the opportunity to tour and learn about college life at a career college, a standard community college and a liberal arts institution.

 1:1 Consultations with Graduating Seniors - Each of our College & Career Advisors is housed within the 13 Connected Schools.
 10 hours per week is dedicated to each school for consultations with Jackson's graduating Seniors.
-Advisors focus on a number of measurable advising steps including: FAFSA and TIP completion, scholarshp applications, submitted applications to collges and trade schools, career assessments, resume construction, interviewing skills, and support in jobshadowing and placement.
+Advisors focus on a number of measurable advising steps including: FAFSA and TIP completion, scholarship applications, submitted applications to colleges and trade schools, career assessments, resume construction, interviewing skills, and support in job shadowing and placement.

 Our CCAC Beliefs - The College & Career Access Center has a very simple belief system:

 - All students enroll in a post-secondary or job training program where they will prosper and emerge prepared to lead a productive and satisfying life.